goldbergyoni/nodebestpractices/README.md

 <br/><br/>

 ## ![✔] 5.19.
 Install your packages with `npm ci`

 **TL;DR:** You have to be sure that production code uses the exact version of the packages you have tested it with.
 Run `npm ci` to do a clean install of your dependencies matching package.json and package-lock.json.
+Using this command is recommended in automated environments such as continuous integration pipelines.
+It is stricter by throwing an error if the versions in package.json and package-lock.json do not match.
+Since it can be significantly faster than `npm install`, it can also save you CI pipeline minutes.
+See [here](https://docs.npmjs.com/cli/ci.html#description) for more info.

 **Otherwise:****** QA will thoroughly test the code and approve a version that will behave differently in production.
 Even worse, different servers in the same production cluster might run different code